saramohammadinejad/learningSTL/README.md

 2) install breach tool box which is provided as breach-master in the repo

 * hint: there were a few bugs in the original breach toolbox the I resolved in breach-master folder.
 If you download and install breach from https://github.com/decyphir/breach, You might get some errors.
-Hence, I highly recommend installing the provided breach-master folder in RE_HSCC folder.
+Hence, I highly recommend installing the provided breach-master folder in repo.

 How to install breach:
 1) breach requires a C/C++ compiler.
 For windows 64 bits, You can install the freely available MinGW-w64 C/C++ compiler in Matlab add -ons.
 For Mac, you need to install Xcode.
 More info can be found here: https://www.mathworks.com/support/requirements/supported-compilers.html.
 You can use mex -setup command to set up the compiler.